Now that the new year is almost here, I see queries from people asking about long distance, or even weekend, backpacking appropriate food.

 Another related option is to buy freeze dried food in bulk as #10 cans and place them in a food storage bag.
 Or better yet, use a vacuum sealer for a long term storage.
 The price is more economical versus the standard pouch meal.
 And you can buy ala carte items such as freeze dried chicken as well.

 Oatmeal, cream of wheat, couscous, chicken packets, Ramen noodles, coffee packets, instant mashed potatoes, stuffing, nuts, dried fruits, instant beans….
 All the basics needed for some simple, light and nutritious backcountry meals can be found in your local grocery store.
 A little imagination and some basic prep work and you can eat well in the backcountry.
 On long hikes, the options in the local grocery stores may be limited.
 But unless someone is on a time crunch, a special diet (or has food preferences) or just wants the convenience of food waiting for them, the local grocery store is an excellent option without having to worry about mail drops (food mailed to yourself at a post office, hostel or another service in town for a later pick up).
 Note that this option may not work on more isolated routes or certain small towns even on the well-known routes.
 You may have to mail supplies to yourself ahead be it from a larger town or from someone at home.

 - Dehydrate your own

-With a dehydrator many meals or components to meals can be made for backpacking.
-Soups, chillies and stews are popular to dehydrate for a simple meal.
+With a dehydrator, many meals or components to meals can be made for backpacking.
+Soups, chilies and stews are popular to dehydrate for a simple meal.
 Other options include dehydrating such items as vegetables or making jerky crumbles to add to a meal.
 Note that dehydrating food does take more prep work.